-Occasional heartburn is actually common, especially with certain foods or as we age.
-However, when the symptoms of your heartburn are frequent (2 or more days per week) or associated with acid reflux and other symptoms, it is time to seek acid reflux symptoms and treatment for chronic heartburn and acid reflux from a Utah GERD specialist who can help you find relief and rule out anything more serious.
+Occasional heartburn is a common problem for many people.
+However, chronic (2 or more days per week) heartburn, acid reflux or other symptoms of GERD may mean it is time to seek treatment from the Utah GERD specialists.
+They can help you find relief and rule out any more serious illnesses.

 Early treatment can be especially impactful for many patients suffering with GERD.
 Once diagnosed, we can stop the pain and start healing the damage caused by GERD.
 At Granite Peaks, our experienced, Board-Certified gastroenterologists assess your symptoms to determine a specific diagnosis and develop an effective treatment plan for you.

 The stomach contains acid and pepsin to help digest food.
 Reflux occurs when the muscles in the lower end of the esophagus are abnormally weakened or relaxed, allowing stomach contents to wash back into the esophagus causing pain.
 Left untreated this can cause esophageal inflammation, or lead to Barrett’s esophagus, a condition that increases the risk of esophageal cancer.